iameetshah/iameetshah.github.io/_posts/2021-11-29-horizontalChart.md

 Specifically about how to create a x-axis custom renderer for horizontal bar chart.
 If we implement horizontal bar chart without x-axis custom renderer, Alignment Issue shown in `Actual Result` will be observed.
-Inorder to resolve this alignment issue, we need to use x-axis custom renderer (Refer `Expected Result` for output after using x-axis custom renderer).
+Inorder to resolve this alignment issue, we need to use x-axis custom renderer (Refer `Expected Result` for screenshots after using x-axis custom renderer).

 **Actual Result :**